claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 where resourceType is the 'name' field you defined in your config.yml file and _instanceId is a placeholder used by the javascript manager.

+###### Using an existing form.

+This may be usefull if the *class* field you defined in your config file is an existing resource.
+Let's assume you're using the Claroline\CoreBundle\Resource\File class

 #### Resources edition